Listen to the Podcast

 That's one of the reasons why they fail -- because they have that overconfidence in their trades and their abilities and they don't want to start at the bottom.

 Again, if you believe you're smart.
-You believe you're intelligent.
+You think you're intelligent.
 You probably also think you don't need to continue learning, you already have a lot of knowledge, you have a lot of education, you don't want to continue to learn and educate yourself.

 If you take a look at some of the more wealthy people -- like for example Bill Gates -- they read one hour every single day at least to continue to grow and evolve and to see a different perspective.